 Summertime has officially arrived in the Lehigh Valley and now is the perfect time to plan a visit to the Sayre Mansion to discover all the delights the area has to offer.
 From historical sites, to aquatic adventures and everything in between, there are several places in the Lehigh Valley you must visit this summer.

 Each summer on the campus of DeSales University in Center Valley, the Pennsylvania Shakespeare Festival presents a season of outstanding theatre.
 Along with Shakespearean masterworks, the schedule includes other classics and newer plays that are sure to become favorites.
-This year’s plays include Fiddler on the Roof, The Two Gentlemen of Verona, Lend Me a Tenor, Macbeth, and Women of Will.
+This year’s plays include A Midsummer Night’s Dream, Charlotte’s Web, How I Learned What I Learned and An Iliad.

 Wind Creek Bethlehem is home to a world class casino, restaurants, shopping, and nightclubs, as well as an event center.
 If you’re looking for some hot nightlife in Bethlehem, then Wind Creek is the ultimate destination and it’s minutes away from Sayre Mansion.
 Making use of the grounds of the old Bethlehem Steel Company factory, Wind Creek is adjacent to the new SteelStacks campus, which is reinvigorating the town’s arts and culture scene.
 Along with great gaming and dining in the resort, Wind Creek Events Center presents big name musical acts and more.

-Bethlehem, PA is a town full of culture, charm, and history.
+Bethlehem, PA is a town full of culture, charm and history.
 The legacy of the early Moravian residents lives on in several historical sites and museums in the community.
-The Kememerer Museum of Decorative Arts is housed in three interconnected 1800s homes and features exhibits highlighting decorative and home items spanning three centuries.
+The Kemerer Museum of Decorative Arts is housed in three interconnected 1800s homes and features exhibits highlighting decorative and home items spanning three centuries.
 The Moravian Museum is another spot to check out to get some insight into the town’s history and find out about the lifestyle of our founders.